Ex-WellCare general counsel pleads guilty in Florida Medicaid case

 The case is U.S. v.
 Farha, et al, U.S. District Court, Middle District of Florida, No. 11-cr-115.

-(Reporting by Nate Raymond in New York; editing by Taylor Harris and Grant McCool)
+Reporting by Nate Raymond in New York; editing by Grant McCool and Tom Brown